AGLDWG/iri-registry-ont/README.md

 This ontology is authored by the Australian Government Linked Data Working Group itself.
 See the AGLDWG's contact page to contact particular people:

 * <https://www.linked.data.gov.au/contact>

+## TODO
+* add a property to order the redirect code